 The Competition is Not Going to Rollover

 As with any good business strategy, SEO requires a regular, dedicated budget, and continued investment in development.
 If you find yourself saying “I’ll give it another three months and see,” you are not likely to succeed with SEO.
 Many times we’ve shown clients data on their competitors and how long they’ve invested efforts to go after a particular keyword phrase.
 But shock sets in when they see that their competitor has been optimizing for that term for 3,4 or 5 years.
-Moreover, a company that has spent that much time pursuing a term is not likely to stop making efforts to maintain such position.
+Moreover, a company that has spent that much time pursuing a term is not likely to stop making efforts to maintain such a position.

 It’s worth it!

 An SEO strategy is worth it when it’s viewed and treated as a real competitive advantage of a business and not just a short-term tactic.